divvungiellatekno/course-HU-2022/slidev/slides.md

 <v-clicks>

-Both TwolC and Xfst rewrite rules are supported by the GiellaLT infrastructure, compilation support is dependent on the compiler tool used: Foma does not support Twolc, everything else is supported by all tools.
+Both TwolC and Xfst rewrite rules are supported by the GiellaLT infrastructure, compilation support is dependent on the compiler tool used:

+`Foma` does not support Twolc, everything else is supported by all tools

 </v-clicks>